 Fresh herbs add a noticeable boost of flavor to your cooking.
-They help bring life to your meals, along with salads, sauces, and marinades, and they have the ability to transform desserts, cocktails, and even smoothies.
+They help bring life to salads, sauces, and marinades, and they have the ability to transform desserts, cocktails, and even smoothies.

 How to Wash Fresh Herbs

-Just like fresh fruits and vegetables, you want to make sure to wash your fresh herbs before you use them.
-And in this case, you’ll want to wash them before you store them.
+Just like fresh fruits and vegetables, you want to make sure to wash your herbs before using them.

 - Dunk the fresh herbs in a bowl of cold water, and swish around to shake off the grit/dirt.
 Pat dry with a clean dish towel.